Best Treadmills Under $500

 1) Track Size and Comfort is Minimal

 A common cost-cutting strategy is to minimize the treadmill track’s length and width.
 On a standard treadmill for home or club use, the workout surface is usually 20 inches wide and at least 55 inches long.
 On very low budget treadmills, the workout surface could be several inches narrower and more than a foot shorter!
 The reduced surface area can reduce any user’s comfort, but tall trainees might find these treadmills impossible or impractical to use.
 Beyond that, the main advantage of treadmill walking over outdoor walking is the reduced impact on sensitive joints and ligaments.
 Sadly the cheapest treadmills lack cushioning, eliminating this perk of treadmill exercise.

 2) Motor Power Is Weak

 Motor capacity shapes treadmill price significantly.
 For a standard home treadmill, the industry minimum is about 2.5 horsepower (HP) for walkers’ treadmills and 3.0 HP for runners’ treadmills.
 In contrast, cheap treadmills tend to have motors with 2.25 HP or less.
 Besides being weaker, these motors tend to be lower quality overall.
 They are noisier, don’t run as smoothly and breakdown regularly.

 3) Consoles and Workout Programs are Absent or Faulty

 Consoles and workout programs are often absent from low budget treadmills.
 In contrast, higher quality home treadmills have their data monitors built into consoles that house various training programs, beverage holders, cooling fans, MP3 speakers, web browsers, and other amenities.
 Exercise statistics on low-end treadmills are often criticized as inaccurate in customer reviews.
 One common problem is that when heart rate monitors are included on cheap treadmills, they tend to give inaccurate readouts.
 Another issue is that the calorie burn calculation assumes a default weight and is rarely accurate.

 Better Budget Treadmill Values

 If you’re able to upgrade from $500 treadmills to the next tier, you certainly won’t regret it.
 The best treadmills under $1,000 last longer without breaking down.
 This fact is reflected in their parts warranties, which often last 4x longer than those of $500 treadmills.
 More importantly, the best alternatives under $1,000 deliver more comfortable, enjoyable, and effective workouts.
 The treadmills featured here work best as temporary solutions for exercise needs.
-If your treadmill needs to be a permanent fixture in your home, you’ll need to spend more.
-Sad, but true.
+If your treadmill needs to be a permanent fixture in your home, you’ll need to spend a little more for higher quality.